Would you like to host EAMT 2027? EAMT conference

 The European Association for Machine Translation (EAMT) is an organisation that serves the growing community of people interested in MT and translation tools, including translators, users, developers, and researchers of this increasingly viable technology.

-As part of its commitment to promote research, development and awareness about translation technologies, the EAMT is for the eleventh consecutive year launching a call for proposals to fund MT-related activities during 2023.
+As part of its commitment to promote research, development and awareness about translation technologies, the EAMT is for the twelfth consecutive year launching a call for proposals to fund MT-related activities during 2025.

 Purpose of the Call